macnetic/faust/gen_doc/faq.md

         sudo port install libomp
         sudo port -f activate libomp

-Note that starting from pyfaust 3.11.1 the libomp library is embedded in the pyfaust package, so you shouldn't meet this issue again for this version and the next.
+Note that starting from pyfaust 3.11.1 the libomp library is embedded in the pyfaust package, so you shouldn't meet this issue again for this version and the nexts.

 \anchor py_five